 Healthcare administrators must have a comprehensive understanding of HIPAA.
 And they must be knowledgeable of HIPAA’s privacy and security requirements and be able to comply with all applicable laws and regulations.
 Specifically, healthcare administrators should know:

 - The Privacy Rule sets standards for protecting the confidentiality of protected health information (PHI) and gives individuals the right to review and receive copies of their own records.
+For example, under the Privacy Rule, healthcare facilities must provide patients access to their medical records within 30 days of a request, as outlined by HHS.gov.

 - The Security Rule establishes procedures for ensuring the confidentiality, integrity, and availability of electronic protected health information (ePHI).
+This includes implementing safeguards like encryption and regular security audits to protect against breaches.

 - The Omnibus Rule sets standards for business associates, service providers, and subcontractors to comply with HIPAA requirements by protecting patient data privacy.
+An example scenario is ensuring third-party IT vendors sign Business Associate Agreements (BAAs) to confirm their responsibility for maintaining compliance.

 - The Breach Notification Rule requires organizations to report certain breaches of unsecured PHI to affected individuals, the Secretary of HHS, and, in certain cases, to the media.
+For instance, a ransomware attack compromising patient data would need to be disclosed promptly as per the rule.

 - The HITECH Act provides additional enforcement and incentive programs to promote greater adoption of electronic health records (EHRs) and other health information technologies that helps reduce healthcare costs and improve patient care.